RatherRude/Elite-Dangerous-AI-Integration/docs/actions.md

-# List of supported AI Tools
+# Available Actions
-This is a list of all currently supported Ai Tools that can be triggered via Function Calling:
+This is a list of all currently supported actions the AI can perform.
+Just talk to it naturally and it will understand your intent.

 1. **fire**

     Start firing primary weapons.